mzaks/EntitasCookBook/chapters/1_ingredients/107_system.md

 }
 ```

-A question which comes up quite freaquently is, if the periodical systems should be executed on `FixedUpdate` rather than `Update`.
+A question which comes up quite frequently is, if the periodical systems should be executed on `FixedUpdate` rather than `Update`.
 This is generally your personal desicion to make.
 I schedule the systems normally on `Update`, if in your case it is important to schedule on `FixedUpdate` or even `LateUpdate` it is your decision to make.
 You could even go bananas and have multiple system hierarchies, where one is executed on `Update` and another on `FixedUpdate`, not sure it is a good idea though.

 # How do I implement a typical execute system?
-An execute system is run periodically, so what we normaly do is, we set one or multiple groups in system constructor and than in `Execute` we iterate other entites in those groups and change them or create new entities.
+An execute system is run periodically, so what we normaly do is, we set one or multiple groups in system constructor and than in `Execute` we iterate other entities in those groups and change them or create new entities.

 Generally speaking, we are pulling data from the context and doing something with it.
 In Entitas-CSharp there is also another way of dealing with data, you will learn all about it in the next chapter.